Quantum Algorithm For Estimating Eigenvalue: Details of the HHL-like approach for multiplication

 As a final remark, the property that we have used in Eqn.~(\ref{eqn: multiplying}) is indeed very useful.
-After each iteration, there is a length factor (such as $\Vert A\ket{x_0}\Vert$ in the above) but eventually it will get `absorbed' in the next iteration, which is very convenient as we only care about the final vector $A^k\ket{x_0}$ to estimate $\lambda_{max}$.
-Otherwise, we might have to estimate such a length after each iteration and hence would incur a further linear time $\mathcal{O}(k)$ processing for $k$ iterations.
+After each iteration, there is a length factor (such as $\Vert A\ket{x_0}\Vert$ in the above) but eventually, it will get `absorbed' in the next iteration, which is very convenient as we only care about the final vector $A^k\ket{x_0}$ in order to estimate $\lambda_{max}$.